MiroslavVitkov/rat/README.md

 ---
 RAT is more than a chat app, it's a trust platform.
 An 'entity' is defined by the following factors in descending order of importance:
-  - posesses the private key,
+  - possesses the private key,
   - device fingerprint already authorized from another trusted one <not implemented yet>,
   - other users have vouched <not implemented yet>.
 This enables one to share huge encrypted files(petabytes) or VoIP<not implemented yet>.